Camooweal: Education

-Camooweal State School is a government primary (Early Childhood-6) school for boys and girls at Nowranie Street (19.9188°S 138.1203°E).
+Camooweal State School is a government primary (Early Childhood to Year 6) school for boys and girls at Nowranie Street (19.9188°S 138.1203°E).
 In 2018, the school had an enrolment of 31 students with 3 teachers and 5 non-teaching staff (3 full-time equivalent).

 There are no secondary schools within reach of the locality (the nearest is Spinifex State College in Mount Isa).
 The options are distance education and boarding school.
 Spinifex State College has boarding facilities.

 Economy

 There are a number of homesteads in the locality, including: